nextcloud/documentation/admin_manual/configuration_server/email_configuration.rst

   221 smtp.domain.dom closing connection
   Connection closed by foreign host.

+.. _TLSPeerVerification:

-**Question**: How can I send mail when using self-signed certificates if remote SMTP server do not have options to allow this on their side?
+**Question**: How can I send mail using self-signed certificates or use STARTTLS with self signed certificates?

-**Answer**: If you are having remote SMTP setup, you can try adding this to your ``config/config.php``::
+**Answer**: To disable peer verification or to use self signed certificates, add the following to your ``config/config.php``::

     "mail_smtpstreamoptions" => array(